How to use VoiceOver for visual accessibility on iPhone and iPad

 - You can scroll down with three fingers to view VoiceOver options and customize your experience.

 VoiceOver changes the gestures in iOS in order to make it easier for visually impaired individuals to know what they're tapping on before they actually select it.
 Here are some tips to using VoiceOver:

 - Single tap anywhere on the screen and your iPhone or iPad will speak aloud the item that you're tapping on.

 - Double tap on an item to select it.

 - To scroll through a page, use three fingers.
 With VoiceOver off you typically use only one finger to scroll, in VoiceOver, you'll need to use three so your iPhone or iPad doesn't misread a tap as a scroll.

 - To toggle speech commands on and off from the Lock Screen, double tap with three fingers.

 - A two finger double tap while performing an action will start or stop that action.
 For example, if you're on a phone call, double tapping the screen with two fingers will end the call.
-If you're in the camera, it will snap a photo.
+If you're in the Camera app, double tap with two fingers to take a photo.

 - In VoiceOver options you can customize and fine tune options such as whether or not you'd like the device to speak notifications.